Monasticism: Judaism

 Unique among Jewish communities is the monasticism of the Beta Israel of Ethiopia, a practice believed to date to the 15th century.

-A form of asceticism was practiced by some individuals in pre–World War II European Jewish communities.
+A form of asceticism was practiced by some individuals in pre–World War II European Ashkenazi Jewish communities.
 Its principal expression was prishut, the practice of a married Talmud student going into self-imposed exile from his home and family to study in the kollel of a different city or town.
 This practice was associated with, but not exclusive to, the Perushim.